 We often hear talk about mergers and acquisitions in the current economic environment.
-Minimal energy is spent talking about strategic alliances and collaborations.
-The truth is that there’s a wide continuum that business leaders can use when deciding how to work with another organization.
+We spend minimal energy discussing strategic alliances and collaborations.
+The truth is that there’s a broad continuum that business leaders can use when deciding how to work with another organization.
 Not every strategic partnership needs to end up in a joint venture, merger, or acquisition.
 In fact, I would argue that often, a simple alliance between two or more organizations to work together can be just as effective while maintaining each other’s independence.

 I often think the biggest mistake that leaders make is to think that business is a zero-sum game.
 They take the scarcity approach to their marketplace and their customers.
-I’ve always believed this is short-sighted.
-One of your key jobs as a leader is to surround yourself with good people both internally and externally.
-If you can stitch together a strong network of alliances that maximize your value chain and play to your specific strengths, then you will not only increase your bottom line but will grow your top line as well.
+I’ve always believed such an approach is short-sighted.
+One of your key responsibilities as a leader is to surround yourself with talented individuals, both internally and externally.
+If you can stitch together a strong network of alliances that maximizes your value chain and plays to your specific strengths, then you will increase your bottom line and grow your top line.
 There is power in leverage, coordination, and cooperation.

 Here are some tips on how to collaborate/align effectively with one or more organizations (even your clients):

-- Establish a clear “why” upfront and what the end objective should accomplish.
+- Establish a clear “why” up front and specify the desired outcome.

 - Know and communicate your non-negotiables.

-- Build a common definition of success with key performance indicators to track your ongoing progress.
+- Establish a shared understanding of success by defining key performance indicators to monitor your ongoing progress.

 - Leave no ambiguity about how the rewards of the partnership will be split.